thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

+Python <a target="_blank" href="http://wwwsearch.sourceforge.net/mechanize/">Mechanize</a>
+is a module that provides an API for browsing web pages and manipulating HTML forms.
+<a target="_blank" href="http://www.crummy.com/software/BeautifulSoup/">BeautifulSoup</a>
+is a library for parsing and extracting data from HTML.
+Together they form a powerful combination of tools for web scraping.

-In this post, I'll go over the following:
+In this post, I'll highlight some of the features Mechanize provides for manipulating HTML forms.
+Specifically, I'll go over the following:

 * Opening a page with mechanize and selecting a form
 * Filling in the form